 Please pay attention that for this trip, we are sailing from FRIDAY to FRIDAY.

 Please remember the following:

 - Before the check-in day your skipper will email you and your crew to coordinate the very details of the first day and agree on the exact meeting point.
 Upon arrival you will recognize the yacht you will sail on by the Naleia Yachting flags.

 - Check-in hour: Friday at 16h00.
 It would be great if you could arrive to the marina before 16h00 to have enough time to provision the yacht together with your crew.
 Later arrivals are allowed if you don’t have another choice.
 Your crew will do the shopping for you, so be considerate and bring them a little thank-you present.
 Sweets from your home country work best ;).
 We will leave the marina on Saturday morning, after the breakfast, and after the safety briefing.

-- Check-out hour: 12h00 on the last day of the trip (Friday).
-We will probably come back to the marina already on Thursday evening.
+- Check-out hour: 11h00 on the last day of the trip (Friday).
+We may come back to the marina already on Thursday evening.
 We may go out to share a dinner and spend the last night on the boat talking long into the dark.

 📆 7 nights, departures:

 🌊 English Channel